-The Arkansas Department of Environmental Quality traces its roots back to 1949, when the Arkansas General Assembly created the Arkansas Water Pollution Control Commission.
+The Division of Environmental Quality traces its roots back to 1949, when the Arkansas General Assembly created the Arkansas Water Pollution Control Commission.
 As the name implies, water pollution was the only responsibility of the commission in its early years.
 Originally a branch of the Arkansas Health Department, the commission was composed of seven members: four state agency heads and three private citizens appointed by the governor.
 A small full-time staff operated out of an office in the Health Department to provide support for the commission.

 In 1965, the commission's name was changed to the Arkansas Pollution Control Commission.
 Authority to deal with air pollution matters was added to its water protection duties, and the commission was removed from the Health Department to become a separate state agency.